 "And your accounts don't suggest otherwise?"

-"No." I have a bank account in Switzerland and drip-fed money in small amounts through Misa's accounts, thankfully.
+"No." I have a bank account in Switzerland and drip-feed money in small amounts through Misa's accounts, thankfully.
+They can't be traced back to me.
 "My expenses claim was considerably less than average.
 I could have my secretary send you the figures."

 "That won't be necessary.
 I happen to have them here."
 Bastard.